Analysis | How wrong the Biden administration was about Afghanistan

 “And whatever happens in Afghanistan, if there is a significant deterioration in security — that could well happen, we have discussed this before — I do not think it is going to be something that happens from a Friday to a Monday,” Blinken said.

+Back in April, Blinken predicted a Taliban advance was unlikely because military action didn’t suit its goals and would require a “long war."

+“No one, starting with the Taliban, has an interest in going back to a civil war, because I think what everyone recognizes is, there’s no military resolution to the conflict," Blinken said.
+"So, if they start something up again, we’re -- they’re going to be in a long war.
+That’s not in their interests either.”

-Despite the clearly worsening situation over the past week, the administration clung to hope that a Taliban takeover would not happen that fast.
+Despite the clearly worsening situation over the past week, the administration clung to the hope that a Taliban takeover would not happen that fast.

 “So the idea that the continued Taliban advance is unstoppable, that there’s nothing that can stand in the way, that we’ll just have to watch it unfold — that is not the reality on the ground,” State Department spokesman Ned Price said Tuesday, six days ago.